Psilocin: Stability

-Structural analogs
+Analogues

+A number of ester prodrugs of psilocin are known, such as psilocybin (4-PO-DMT), 4-AcO-DMT, and 4-PrO-DMT.
+Psilocybin is the O-phosphate ester of psilocin, while 4-AcO-DMT is the O-acetyl ester and 4-PrO-DMT is the O-propionyl ester.

-Sulfur analogs are known with a benzothienyl replacement as well as 4-SH-DMT.
-1-Methylpsilocin is a functionally 5-HT2C receptor preferring agonist.
-4-Fluoro-N,N-dimethyltryptamine is known.
-O-Acetylpsilocin (4-AcO-DMT) is an acetylated analog of psilocin.
-Additionally, replacement of a methyl group at the dimethylated nitrogen with an isopropyl or ethyl group yields 4-HO-MIPT (4-hydroxy-N-methyl-N-isopropyltryptamine) and 4-HO-MET (4-hydroxy-N-methyl-N-ethyltryptamine), respectively.
-4-Acetoxy-MET (4-Acetoxy-N-methyl-N-ethyltryptamine), also known as 4-AcO-MET, is the acetate ester of 4-HO-MET, and a homologue of 4-AcO-DMT.
+Bufotenin (5-hydroxy-DMT) and 6-hydroxy-DMT are positional isomers of psilocin.

+Additionally, replacement of a methyl group of psilocin at the dimethylated nitrogen with an isopropyl or ethyl group yields 4-HO-MiPT (4-hydroxy-N-methyl-N-isopropyltryptamine; Miprocin) and 4-HO-MET (4-hydroxy-N-methyl-N-ethyltryptamine; metocin), respectively.
+4-Acetoxy-MET (4-acetoxy-N-methyl-N-ethyltryptamine), also known as 4-AcO-MET, is the acetate ester of 4-HO-MET, and a homologue of 4-AcO-DMT.